 Saskia Huitema, a self taught artist, works from her home in Utrecht, central in the Netherlands where she lives with her husband, daughter and cat.

 Saskia grew up in a small city in Friesland, the Northern part of the Netherlands.
 She spent most of her time reading and rereading all the books in the children's section of the library before moving on to adult books.
 It was all about getting lost in other worlds.

 Saskia became a pharmacist, but once settled, something was missing.
 She became very interested in art en developed a keen visual sense.
 When she finally picked up brushes in 2009 she found herself again with a never-ending passion like she had discovered as a child in reading.

 Her distinctive realistic portraits call for attention as the gaze is automatically drawn towards the portrayed and lingers there as colorful details of dress and fabrics are taken in.
 Fashion photography and nature are a source of inspiration.

-Saskia exhibits in galleries (inter)nationally and Art Fairs and also in 2017 at "Museum De Fundatie" in 2017.
+Saskia exhibits in galleries internationally, Art Fairs and at "Museum De Fundatie" in 2017.
 She has won first prizes and her works have been nominated by jury in the national Dutch competition "Painting of the Year" in 2015 and 2016 and by the jury of ZomerExpo in 2017.